Page-bottom layout change on the way. Details here.

 Film - Live Action

-- Subverted by Bill in Kill Bill, who kidnaps the child of his recent ex-lover and leaves her for dead only to give the child a perfectly happy, normal upbringing.
+- Subverted by Bill in Kill Bill, who kidnaps the child of his recent ex-lover and leaves her for dead only to give the child a perfectly happy, normal upbringing. note

 - Hook: Hook tries to punish Peter by turning Jack evil.